petervdpas/GiGot/docs/design/lazy.md

 ## 8. Slice plan

-- **Slice 1 — Helper + fragments + first migration.** Everything
+- **Slice 1 — Helper + fragments + first migration.** ✅ shipped
-  in this doc.
-One PR.
-Open-work item closes when the abilities collapse on `/admin/subscriptions` is rendering through GG.lazy end-to-end (fetch + render only; save still imperative).
+  2026-05-02.
+Helper landed in `assets/lazy.js`, fragments served raw at `GET /fragments/{name}` (admin-gated, ETag-cached, gzipped at startup, 304 on revalidate).
+First migration was the abilities collapse on `/admin/subscriptions`.
-- **Slice 2 — `data-lazy-submit` + abilities save flow.** Adds the
+- **Slice 2 — `data-lazy-submit` + abilities save flow.** Open.
-  submit + after behaviour.
+  Adds the submit + after behaviour.
 Migrates the abilities save to use it.
 Establishes the second caller before extending.
-- **Slice 3 — Migrate the rest opportunistically.** Tag picker mounts, account detail rows, mirror destination collapse on repos.
-No big-bang rewrite; each migration only when its existing imperative version next needs to change anyway.
+- **Slice 3 — Migrate the rest opportunistically.** ✅ mostly
+  shipped 2026-05-02.
+Token-card body, repo-card body, account detail row, repo-subscriptions collapse, and every drawer form body now render through GG.lazy from a fragment.
+The `/user` page got its own dedicated `user-subscription-card` fragment + a bespoke renderer (admin-shaped `renderTokenCard` didn't fit the read-only paste-three-values shape).
+The mirror-destination collapse on repos is the last imperative section that hasn't migrated; tracked as its own item in the README open work because of the three-state (no-dest / view / edit) shape.